-- (1) Primavera is a module of PROMIS, aka P2, and is the USACE tool that is used to create project schedules and budgets and can capture project baselines, both milestone and financial, within the PROMIS environment. - (2) The CEFMS 2101 Module is the USACE tool that is used to schedule project financial data (obligations and expenditures) by month to measure execution performance. - (3) Data analytics software, such as Qlik Sense or Power BI, is an application that allows users to create data visualizations, charts, interactive dashboards, and analytics apps from multiple sources.
-The "Milestone Snapshot Comparison" application in the "CEHQ-CW" stream in Qlik is used to generate the visualizations for milestones used in the Delivery Review with Commanders (DR-C) meetings.
-The "USACE CW Program and Project Delivery" App will be used to generate visualizations for the DR-C meetings following the HQ Capture Event. - (4) The Enterprise Data Warehouse (EDW) is the repository for USACE PROMIS and CEFMS project data.
+- (1) Primavera is the scheduling software used primarily in Program and Project Management Information System (PROMIS) otherwise known as, P2, and is the USACE tool used to create and manage project schedules and budgets to include establishment of project baselines, both milestone and financial. - (2) The Corps of Engineers Financial Management System (CEFMS) 2101 Module is the USACE tool that is used to schedule and manage project financial data (obligations and expenditures) by month to measure execution performance. - (3) Data analytics software, such as Qlik Sense or Power BI, are applications that allow users to create data visualizations, charts, interactive dashboards, and analytics applications from multiple sources.
+The USACE CW Revolutionize Performance Monitoring (RPM) Dashboard will be used to generate visualizations for the Delivery Review with Commanders (DR-C) meetings following the HQ Benchmark Event. - (4) The Enterprise Data Warehouse (EDW) is the repository for USACE PROMIS and CEFMS project data.
 Many reports used in USACE HQ analyses derive their data from the EDW, which classifies and stores data nightly.
 EDW reports should be utilized to isolate and correct data inaccuracies in the systems of origin such as PROMIS and CEFMS. - (5) A baseline is a copy of an approved project schedule at a given point in time.
 Baselines provide a mechanism for documenting commitments toward budget and schedule execution goals.
 A baseline provides a fixed point of reference as a schedule changes over time.
 It allows comparison of the original schedule to the current one, identification of significant changes in cost or schedule performance, and development of contingency plans.
-Establishing a baseline in PROMIS means that a Project Manager or their proxy has logged into PROMIS, opened the project, and initiated the technical action of creating the baseline.
+Establishing a baseline in PROMIS means that a Project Manager (PM) or their proxy has logged into PROMIS, opened the project, and initiated the technical action of creating the baseline.
 PROMIS can baseline one or many projects at a time.
-Once a baseline has been created, it is assigned a baseline type, e.g., Initial Approved PMP, Performance Measurement Baseline (PMB), etc.", which describes its use.
+Once a baseline has been created, it is assigned a baseline type, for example, Initial Approved PMP, Performance Measurement Baseline (PMB), etc.", which describes its use.